 During the D Day operations, they landed on Nan Red Sector of Juno Beach, alongside the Canadians.
 Commando casualties during the landings were very high and included most of the Troop Commanders.
 They continued with the offensive taking the enemy strongpoint at Langrune.
 After being reinforced a few days later, the next few months would see the Commando participating in the fighting during the allied advance inland, and they would continue in this role until mid September.

-In March 1945 with the promotion of Lt Col Moulton to Brigadier i/c 4 Special Service Brigade, Lt Col Martin Price took command of 48 RM Commando.
+In March 1945 with the promotion of Lt Col Moulton to Brigadier i/c 4 Special Service Brigade, Lt Col Martin Price took command of No.48 RM Commando.

 After the surrender of Germany in May, the Commando was moved to Minden in Germany in a policing and security role that would take them to different locations around North Germany.

-Having returned to the UK in November, 48 RM Commando was disbanded the following year at Beeding, near Horsham, on 31 January 1946.
+Having returned to the UK in November, No. 48 Royal Marine Commando RM, was disbanded the following year at Beeding, near Horsham, on 31 January 1946.

 Source:Much of the above information is taken from the book D Day Commando - From Normandy to the Maas with 48RM Commando by Ken Ford.